ajsnow/Forthwith/README.md

 ## Higher-order Functions for Fun and, uh, More Fun

-We have a stack of `Any`s that you can `.pop()` off one at a time.
+We have a stack of `Any`s that we can `.pop()` off one at a time.
 We have a function of the form `(Int, String, Double) -> String`.
 How do we get the needed parameters off of the top of the stack and then execute it?

-As you may know, a Swift function can be called with a tuple of its parameters instead of the parameters themselves, and higher order functions that takes `fn: A -> B` can infer `A` to be such a tuple of parameters for a multi-parameter function.
+As you may know, a Swift function can be called with a tuple of its parameters instead of the parameters themselves, and higher order functions that take `fn: A -> B` can infer `A` to be such a tuple of parameters for a multi-parameter function.

 However, these facts are massive red herrings.

 In fact, what we need to do is curry the function and recursively partially apply it until we get our result to push.
 We also need to reverse the argument list of the curried function, since we're taking from the *top* of the stack and, like in RPN, `10 7 -` needs to produce `3` not `-3`.

 If we do this the obvious way, however, we'll instead get `10 Function` as our stack because the compiler thought `..` should push the resulting partially–applied function instead of applying it some more.
-So, instead of fully uncurrying it, we can uncurry just the last parameter (making our initial example `(Double) -> (Int, String) -> String`), apply that, and then recursively do all that again for `(Int, String) -> String` until you get your return value.
+So, instead of fully uncurrying it, we can uncurry just the last parameter (making our initial example `(Double) -> (Int, String) -> String`), apply that, and then recursively do all that again for `(Int, String) -> String` until we get our return value.

 Ah, but there's still a problem: class, struct & enum members.
 These come as `T -> (A) -> B` where `T` is the type the member is defined on, so we can uncurry them into `(T, A) -> B` and then run them through the normal function handlers.

 ## Limitations

 As you might guess, there are some limitations and caveats when misusing Swift's features so thoroughly.
 At present, the most annoying issue is that there is no way to write a generic assignment function (analog to Forth's store word) to set named variables or subscripts.
 Swift 2.0 does not allow partial application of functions with `inout` parameters and returning a closure over an `inout` does not currently maintain a mutable reference to the original variable.
 For this reason, setting external variables must be done via custom made functions (as seen in the example below).

+We also expose `ddup` and `ddup2` words in addition to the more conventional spellings, `dup` and `dup2`, as the latter alias to OS functions (for duplicating file descriptors) that are, apparently, always exposed as a part of the standard Swift namespace.

 Also, there are many differences from real Forths, including the lack of a (accessible) return stack and a fundamentally different memory model (mainly due to Swift's native class / struct distinction and the lack of easy references to value types).